 (Queue Posts WP Plugin)

-Queue Posts is a free plugin that allows you to queue new posts and pages for later publication.
+Queue Posts is a free plugin that allows you to place new posts and pages in a queue for later publication.

-This is great if you are scheduling a number of posts for publishing at a later date and would like these to be published in a specific order, or between specific times and intervals …
+This is great if you are scheduling multiple posts for publishing at a later date and would like these to be published in a specific order, or between specific times and intervals …

 (Queue Posts – Settings)

-There are a number of plugins designed for “autoposting” or “autoblogging” (adding content automatically to WordPress blogs).
+There are a number of WP plugins that let you “autoblog” (add content automatically to WordPress blogs).

-This plugin is especially useful if you plan to import a large number of posts, as you can set the plugin to publish posts at whatever frequency you choose as well as setting a range of other options …
+This plugin is especially useful if you are importing a large number of posts, as you can set the Auto Post Scheduler to publish posts at whatever frequency you choose as well as setting a range of other options …

-Although you may not need all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that allows you to bulk import posts or article files into your WordPress site and then set these to publish automatically at regular or random intervals at a late date.
+Although you may not want to use all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to bulk import posts or article files into your WordPress site set these to publish automatically at regular or random intervals in the future.

-To learn more, go here: WP Robot – WP Autoposting Software
+To learn more, go here: WP Robot – WordPress Plugin

 Fixing “Missed Schedule” Posts